jesuscuevas/csus_website/_posts/2021-02-03-cloud-object-storage.md

 ## Exercise

-Submit your answers to these qeustions along with bash commands and output.
+Submit your answers to these questions along with bash commands and output.

 1. SSH to an EC2 instance.
 2. Find which files are in the bucket `stat196k-data-examples`.
 3. How large are these files?
+3. How many files are in the bucket?
-3. Time how long it takes to download one of the files to your EC2 instance.
+3. Time how long it takes to download one of the files from S3 to your EC2 instance.
     What is a lower bound for the network bandwidth?
-3. How many files are in the bucket?
-4. Time how long it takes to download one of the files to your EC2 instance.
-5. What is a lower bound for the network bandwidth to access data in S3 on this instance?
 5. How long does it take to download the same file to your local machine?
-5. How much faster is it to access this data from an EC2 instance versus downloading it?
+5. How much faster is it to access the data in S3 from an EC2 instance versus downloading it?